NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Accidental Shot.md

 * * *

 **Effect** You make a Strike with a ranged weapon, rolling the attack and damage twice and using the better results for each.
-The attack ignores circumstance penalties to the attack roll and any flat check required due to the target being [[Conditions/Concealed|Concealed]] or [[Conditions/Hidden|Hidden]].
+The attack ignores circumstance penalties to the attack roll and any flat check required due to the target being [[3-Rules/Conditions/Concealed|Concealed]] or [[Hidden|Hidden]].

 *Source: Pathfinder Guns & Gears*
 *ORC*